Last Updated on March 2, 2025 by SampleBoard

 Kaikaya restaurant, Valencia, Spain

-With technology all around us, we find ourselves overwhelmed by the increasing number of high-tech gadgets and apps we tackle each day.
+With technology all around us, we find ourselves overwhelmed by the increasing number of high-tech gadgets and apps we tackle daily.

-We don’t want to be served by a machine but rather indulge in a conversation with real people.
+We don’t want to be served by a machine but rather indulge in conversations with real people.

 Technology is only there to streamline the process and empower people, not replace them.